 - Myth #2: U.S. large-cap ETFs are proof that passive beats active.

 The realityWe believe there are active managers in every asset class who possess the skill to outperform the market, net of their management fees.
 Note, the operative word in the previous sentence is “skill.”
 Beating the benchmark with active management requires finding superior active managers.
 Average managers don’t cut it.

 The basis for our beliefPassive investing attempts to replicate the market and generate performance in line with a broad cap-weighted market index over a full market cycle.
 But, what exactly is that “market” that a passive investing approach tries to replicate?
 That market is in fact the sum of all the investment decisions made by active managers.
 In a sense, a market index’s performance, over a full market cycle, represents the average performance of all those active managers.
 As a result, when it comes to after-fee performance, the theoretical average active manager (delivering average performance) underperforms the market by the exact amount of their fee.
 But this is only true for the average manager.
 Below average managers would underperform by more.
 The theoretical average passive strategy’s after-fee performance would also fall short of the market index.
 That shortfall would be exactly equal to the amount of their fee.
 But because the fee of passive products is typically lower than that of actively-managed products, the average passive manager tends to outperform the average active manager by the difference of their respective fees.
 But let’s be clear: The passive solution is essentially guaranteed to underperform the market after management fees.

 What about skilled active managers – those who beat the benchmark?There is a tremendous range of performance among active managers.
 Depending on the asset class and period considered, the return spread can be as large as 61%.2 At Russell Investments, we believe there are active managers in every asset class that possess the skill to outperform the market over a full market cycle – and we believe that skill can be identified in advance.
 This belief is the basis for the industry of manager research – a skillset we helped pioneer nearly fifty years ago and still invest heavily in today for this very purpose.
 In fact, some of the largest, most demanding investors in the world – many of whom are our consulting clients – rely on manager researchers like Russell Investments to identify outperforming active managers.

 Some important factors for investors to bear in mind:

+- Skill matters.
 For investors seeking to capture the extra return potential that active management attempts to deliver, we believe it is important to work with a credible provider of manager research capable of identifying and combining skilled active management.

+- Time matters.
 The market moves in cycles and even skilled active managers may underperform at times within a cycle.
 We believe you should pack your patience and keep the faith – give it time to pay off.